emcbem/BoardGameStatTracker/README.md

 - This tool helped me get the descriptions for all of the games I needed.
 It was a surprisingly useful tool but I struggled heavly to get it to work.
 However, when it did work, it worked amazing.
 Shoutouts to Andrea Nand for making such an amazing tool.
 I can tell a lot of work went into it.
 - I am not fully happy with the final design that I chose with this page.
 Mainly because it still feels empty even though I added the descriptions.
 (You should have seen how empty this page felt without those descriptions.
 It was unbearable.)
 But, at the time it was my best work.

 ---
+Game Page Future Features
+---

+- Redesign the game page to make better use of the image.
+- Store a longer description of the game in our database, when a more button gets clicked, display the longer description, more button gets changed to less.

+---